Bloody Benders: Downfall

-Around the same time, neighboring communities began to make accusations that the Osage community was responsible for the disappearances, and Osage township arranged a meeting in the Harmony Grove schoolhouse.
-Seventy-five locals attended the meeting, including Colonel York and both John Bender Sr. and John Bender Jr. After discussing the disappearances, including that of William York, they agreed to obtain a warrant to search every homestead between Big Hill Creek and Drum Creek.
+Around that time, neighboring communities began to make accusations that the Osage community was responsible for the disappearances, and the Osage township arranged a meeting in the Harmony Grove schoolhouse.
+Seventy-five locals attended the meeting, including Colonel York and possibly both John Bender and John Bender Jr. After discussing the disappearances, including that of William York, they agreed to obtain a warrant to search every homestead between Big Hill Creek and Drum Creek.
 Despite York's strong suspicions regarding the Benders since his visit several weeks earlier, no one had watched them, and it was not noticed for several days that they had fled.

 Three days after the township meeting, Billy Tole was driving cattle past the Bender property when he noticed that the inn was abandoned and the farm animals were unfed.
 Tole reported the fact to the township trustee, but due to inclement weather, several days lapsed before the abandonment could be investigated.
 The township trustee called for volunteers, and several hundred turned out to form a search party that included Colonel York.
-When the party arrived at the inn they found the cabin empty of food, clothing, and personal possessions.
+When the party arrived at the inn they found the cabin empty of food, clothing, and possessions.

 A bad odor was noticed and traced to a trap door underneath a bed, nailed shut.
 After opening the trap, the party found clotted blood on the floor of the empty room underneath, 6 ft deep and 7 ft square at the top by 3 ft square at the bottom.
-They broke up the stone slab floor with sledgehammers, but found no bodies, and determined that the smell was from blood that had soaked into the soil.
+They broke up the stone slab floor with sledgehammers but found no bodies, and determined that the smell was from blood that had soaked into the soil.
 The men then physically lifted the cabin and moved it to the side to dig under it, but no bodies were found.

 They then probed the ground around the cabin with a metal rod, especially in the disturbed soil of the vegetable garden and orchard, where Dr. York's body was found later that evening, buried face down with his feet barely below the surface.
 The probing continued until midnight, with another nine suspected grave sites marked before the men were satisfied they had found them all and retired for the night.
-The next morning, another eight bodies were found in seven of the nine suspected graves, while one was found in the well, along with a number of body parts.
-All but one had their heads bashed with a hammer and throats cut, and newspapers reported that all were "indecently mutilated”.
+The next morning, another eight bodies were found in seven of the nine suspected graves, while one was found in the well, along with several body parts.
+All but one had their heads bashed with a hammer and throats cut, and newspapers reported that all were "indecently mutilated".
 The body of a young girl was found with no injuries sufficient to cause death.
 It was speculated that she had been strangled or buried alive.